 No. Students living in W&M residence halls who want landline phone service in their rooms will need to request the service and pay a small activation fee.
 However, students must bring their own telephones.
 All resident students will be able to make local calls from the landline phones that will be available in the hallways of on campus residences.
 Beginning July 1, students are able to request phone service for their rooms.
 Students will use the IT Bill website to activate landline phone service.
 A voice mailbox and instructions for use are provided on the Information Technology site.

 Yes.
-Carpets, futons, TVs and microfridges can be rented from Dorms Direct.
+Carpets, futons, headboards, safes, TVs and microfridges can be rented from Dorms Direct.
 These items are set-up in the room prior to check-in and removed after check-out in May by the supplying vendor.

 Street addresses can be found on each individual hall page.
 Please note, street addresses should not be used for shipping or mailing purposes.
-Shipping and mailing information can be found in FAQs under "Where do I send packages and mail"?
+Shipping and mailing information can be found below.

 If you click on the individual room in your building, the detail information should include the ceiling height.

-Residence halls, with the exception of graduate housing and Tribe Square, are not open for occupancy during the Semester Break.
-In addition, only selected buildings are open for the Thanksgiving Break (Cabell, Graduate Complex, Language Houses in the Randolph Complex, Lodges, Ludwell, Nicholas, Reves, Tazewell, Tribe Square and all Fraternity and Sorority Houses).
+Residence halls, with the exception of graduate housing and Tribe Square, are not open for occupancy during the Winter Break.
 Students are encouraged to plan ahead and make alternate arrangements during this time.
-Residence Halls remain open during both Fall and Spring Breaks.
+Residence Halls remain open during Fall, Thanksgiving and Spring Breaks.

-Graduating residents must check out by Noon on Monday, May 12, 2014.
+Graduating residents must check out by Noon on the Monday after graduation.
 Non-graduating residents must check out within 48 hours after the completion of their last final exam.

-Refrigerators no larger than 4.3 cubic feet and Energy Star rated, microwave ovens and hot air popcorn poppers are allowed in student rooms.
+Refrigerators no larger than 4.5 cubic feet and Energy Star rated, microwave ovens, coffee makers that are UL listed and thermostatically controlled with an auto shut off mechanism and hot air popcorn poppers are allowed in student rooms.
 Also see the Housing Contract Appliances and Prohibited Items in the Residence Halls.

 First, see if you can find the answers to your questions in the Residence Life Contract, Policies and Resource Guide.
-It will be included in our housing assignments mailing in July.
-Also, it is indexed below.
 Additionally, feel free to e-mail us with your questions at [[living]].